OSsari/CrisprBERT/README.md

 ## Data Format:

 The format of the datafile must be the same as the Change_seq.csv file.
 In particular, three columns are necessary: (1) sequence, (2) Target sequence and (3) class.
 The sequence column is reserved for the sgRNAs, the Target sequence for the off-target sites, and the class for the binary classifications (1 for positive off-targets, 0 otherwise).
 Note that no indel sequences are allowed.
 The NGG sequence must be present (hence 22 nucleotide sequences) and only the four nucleatide letters are recognized (A, C, G, T).
+Furthermore, the datafile must be placed in a folder called `data`.

 ## Parameters: